Sink with Kalifornija

-Sink with Kalifornija is a compilation album by the American punk rock band Youth Brigade.
+Sink with Kalifornija is a compilation album by Los Angeles–based hardcore punk band Youth Brigade.
 It was released in 1994 by the band's own label, BYO Records.
 It contains recordings from two of the band's earlier works; Sound & Fury (1983) and the EP What Price Happiness?
 (1984), as well as live tracks recorded at Fender's Ballroom in Long Beach, California in 1985.

-The track "Did You Wanna Die" was played on the MTV series Jackass - during which three guys went snowboarding on the streets of San Francisco.
+The track "Did You Wanna Die" was played on the MTV series Jackass – during which three guys went snowboarding on the streets of San Francisco.

+The track "Blown Away" was featured in the action-adventure game Grand Theft Auto V, with the song itself appearing on one of the game's fictional radio stations, Channel X.